 Example 1: Talk now or talk later.
 This CTA combo has a 2.6% click-through rate against 2.2% for this industry, according to Constant Contact:

 Example 2: A true Now, Later, Never CTA combination.
 The email pushes leads to revealing employment readiness.
 35% of the leads who opened this email clicked a link.

 Example 3: Included in a campaign for a service industry client with aging potential clients holding unsigned proposals.
 After an offer to reduce the proposal price by 15%, the CTAs are constructed to easily let the lead tell our client how to move forward.
-The emails with this CTA strategy are yielding a 12.9 % open to click-through rate against 11.8% for this industry according to Constant Contact.
+According to Constant Contact, the emails with this CTA strategy are yielding a 12.9 % open to click-through rate against 11.8% for this industry.

 CTAs for Everyone